rwb/prevention/README.md

 179. What adult criminal record comparisons were conducted in the CSY study?
 180. Did the CSY study reveal any important adult criminality differences between the treatment and control groups?
 181. Did death rates differ between the treatment and control groups in the CSY study?
-182. What did the official records reveal about the effects of treatment on officially recorded alcohol and mental health outcomes in the CSY study?
+182. What did the official records reveal about the effects of treatment on officially recorded alcohol-related outcomes in the CSY study?

+#### Lesson 25 - Wednesday 4/6/22

+*Note*: the prevention programe we are currently examing is the Cambridge-Somerville youth (CSY) study ([link](https://www.gwern.net/docs/sociology/1978-mccord.pdf)); as a reminder, I changed the due date for the second prevention report to Friday 4/8/22.
+The third exam is still scheduled for Wednesday 4/13/22.

 183. What did the official records reveal about the effects of treatment on survey-based alcohol and mental health outcomes in the CSY study?
 184. Describe the marriage and family patterns between the two CSY study groups?
 185. Based on CSY study survey data, what were the career patterns of the treatment and control groups?